 Awake in Mainz for an included tour of the Roman capital.
 Its history is visible through the various architectural styles dotted across the city, from the ruins of a Roman theatre and aqueduct to the unusual modern synagogue.
 One of the city’s best known establishments is the Gutenberg Museum named after Johann Gutenberg, the inventor of the revolutionary moveable metal type printing equipment that reproduced the famous Gutenberg Bible.
 We return to our ship this afternoon to continue to Andernach through the Lorelei Passage.

 Day 9 - Andernach - Cologne

 Spend your morning exploring the ancient town of Andernach before a lunchtime cruise to Cologne, where we remain docked overnight.
 The rest of the afternoon is free to explore this Roman city with its famous Gothic cathedral which is said to house the remains of the Three Wise Men, and a plethora of museums covering everything from sport to chocolate and perfume.
 Tonight, enjoy the Captain’s farewell gala dinner on board.

 After breakfast we disembark and board our waiting coaches, to take us on the return journey to Calais and a Eurotunnel or ferry crossing to Folkestone.
-Upon arrival at The Grand Hotel (or similar stop), you will be met and guided to your Titan vehicle, for the journey home.
+Upon arrival at the Ramada Dover (or similar stop), you will be met and guided to your Titan vehicle, for the journey home.